uidaholib/spec-lumber/_series/CampusInTheSnow.md

 series: Campus in the Snow
 ---

-### A Then and Now series showing historical and current photos of the buildings and grounds of the University of Idaho Campus.
+### A Then and Now series showing historical and current photos of the buildings and grounds of the University of Idaho Campus during the snowy winter break of 2016/17.